 A U-shaped bookshelf wraps itself around the interior of this apartment's living area providing ample space for books and room for a reading nook.
 The custom shelving became the livelihood of the project and drove Pascali Semerdjian's design choices for the rest of the space.
 Other features include a raised wooden bar counter built into an existing cement column and custom designed cabinetry and furnishings.

-Cupertino Arquitetura persevered the historic charm of this 1953 apartment renovated for the client who inherited the 100 square-metre space from their grandmother.
+Architect Andrea Castanheira, who was working at Cupertino Arquitetura at the time of the project, renovated this 1953 apartment for the client who inherited the space from their grandmother.
 The layout of Tucumã Apartment was once defined by two outdoor areas used as venting grounds for the kitchen and bathrooms, but was revitalised by two gardens filled with trees and plants.
 These green spaces allow natural light and cross ventilation to enter the apartment.

 The size and simplicity of hotel rooms influenced the design of this 24-square-metre apartment, designed by Casa 100 Architecture.
 It efficiently uses its small area by incorporating space saving features that include combining the kitchen and wardrobe into a single unit and using multi-functional furniture pieces.